RnewYear2022 RnewYear2022

 - alias: aliases are like variables

-Ans:- The unit action of ansible is called Ansible tasks.
+Ans:- The unit action of Ansible is called Ansible tasks.
 These tasks help in breaking a configuration policy into further smaller files pr codes.
-Its can also be used in automation process.
+It can also be used in the automation process.
 For ex: To install or update software, we use:

-Ans:- YAML is most versatile tool and can be support by most high programming languages, it can also easily bemused in user programs.
+Ans:- Take a moment to elaborate on these important Ansible interview questions, to show your depth of understanding.
+YAML is the most versatile tool and can be supported by most high programming languages, it can also easily be used in user programs.

-In JAVA, Jackson modules ca be used to parse XML and JSON.
+In JAVA, Jackson modules can be used to parse XML and JSON.
 For e.g.

-// We need to declare Topic class with necessary attributes such as name, total_score, user_score, sub_topics
+We need to declare a Topic class with necessary attributes such as name, total_score, user_score, sub_topics

 List topics = new ArrayList();